Shrimpzor91/Diablo2-Carfting-Mod-1.07-1.08/README.md

 # Diablo2-Crafting-Mod-1.07-1.08
-This mod to your game should enable the crafting recipies that are in the 1.07 and 1.08 versions of Diablo 2 LOD.
+This mod to your game should enable all the crafting recipies (which are normally disabled) in the 1.07 and 1.08 versions of Diablo 2 LOD.
 However, these recipies are extremely buggy in 1.07 and should be used at your own risk.